Best smart trainers 2024: 9 top-rated turbo trainers for every budget

 Wahoo Kickr V6 side view

 The Wahoo Kickr V6 is the brand's top-of-the-range model.
-The V6 replaces the Wahoo Kickr V5, which was released in 2020.
+The V6 replaced the Wahoo Kickr V5 in 2022.

 Setting the unit up is very easy, especially with the addition of WiFi connectivity.
 While we've rarely had issues with Bluetooth connections, a WiFi connection means you should be able to connect to the trainer anywhere in your house that has a reliable 2.4Ghz connection.
 It also simplifies over-the-air firmware updates.